mikedeshazer/OrFeed/README.md

 ### Primer

-Triangle arbitrage enables a user to perform a multi-point exchange of funds between specified Assets on supported decentralized exchanges.
-It also supports a simple 2-way exchange.
+Trianglular arbitrage enables a user to perform a multi-point exchange of funds between specified Assets on supported decentralized exchanges.
+The orfeed.arb method also supports a simple 2-way exchange, in addition to 3+ way.

 ### [OrFeed Angle](https://www.orfeed.org/angle)